 Major Achievements incl.
-Significant Progress Status in 1996 Status in 2009 after the Mid-term Stocktake and Example of Best Practices appropriate.
-9 ( Government appropriator ocurement (1) Increasing transparency of laws, regulations, bidding system, and how to determine bidding qualifications Purchasing policy guidelines and Guide for suppliers published Policy Guide for Purchasers (updated) and Mandatory Rules for Procurement by Departments published on internet The Mandatory Rules for Procurement by Departments (2006) require procurements at or over \$100,000 to be advertised and for a post award notice to be published on the government tenders service website.
-Tender notices must include any conditions that suppliers must fulfil to participate in the procurement process and tender documentation must contain all information necessary for suppliers to prepare and submit responsive tenders. (-) and bid winners (2) Restrictions on foreign goods, services or suppliers, or preferences to domestic suppliers Central govt - None Local govt - some (but local government is encouraged to follow government procurement policy, including non-discrimination) Central govt - None Local govt - some local governments may require preferences to local suppliers The Mandatory Rules for Procurement by Departments require departments to accord all potential suppliers equal opportunity and equitable treatment on the basis of their financial, technical and commercial capacity and specifically prohibit offsets.
-(3) Reciprocity requirements in providing access to government procurement Not existing Not existing
+Significant Progress

+Status in 1996 Status in 2009 after the Mid-term Stocktake and

+outuo III 1000 Julius III 2000 Example of Best Practices

+appropriate. ·

+9. G overnment

+Pro ocurement

+(1) Increasing Purchasing policy Policy Guide for Purchasers The Mandatory Rules for Procurement by Departments (2006) require procurements at or

+transparency of guidelines and Guide (updated) and Mandatory Rules over \$100,000 to be advertised and for a post award notice to be published on the

+laws, for suppliers published for Procurement by government tenders service website.
+Tender notices must include any conditions that

+regulations, Departments published on suppliers must fulfil to participate in the procurement process and tender documentation

+bidding system, internet must contain all information necessary for suppliers to prepare and submit responsive

+and how to tenders.

+determine

+bidding

+qualifications

+and bid winners

+(2) Restrictions on Central govt - None Central govt - None The Mandatory Rules for Procurement by Departments require departments to accord all

+foreign goods, Local govt - some (but Local govt - some local potential suppliers equal opportunity and equitable treatment on the basis of their financial,

+services or local government is governments may require technical and commercial capacity and specifically prohibit offsets.

+suppliers, or encouraged to follow preferences to local suppliers

+preferences to government

+domestic procurement policy,

+suppliers including

+non-discrimination)

+(3) Reciprocity Not existing Not existing

+requirements in

+providing

+access to

+government

+procurement

 Status in 1996 Status in 2009 Major Achievements incl.
-Significant Progress after the Mid-term Stocktake and Example of Best Practices markets (4) Consistency with the APEC Non-binding Principles on Government Procurement NA All The APEC Non-binding Principles on Government Procurement are incorporated in the Government Procurement Policy Framework.
+Significant Progress after the Mid-term Stocktake and Status III 1990 Status III 2009 Example of Best Practices markets (4) Consistency with the APEC Non-binding Principles on Government Procurement NA All The APEC Non-binding Principles on Government Procurement are incorporated in the Government Procurement Policy Framework.
 (5) Introduction of electronic means for government procurement Introduced Introduced The Government Electronic Tenders Service is available to all government agencies (including local government) to post notices of intended procurement, tender documents, post award notices, and annual procurement plans.
-10. Deregulation/ Regulatory Reform (1) Reviews of existing regulations Some All The Government is committed to continuous improvement of the stock of existing regulation.
+10. Deregulation/ gulatory form (1) Reviews of existing regulations Some All The Government is committed to continuous improvement of the stock of existing regulation.
 In August 2009 the government issued the Government Statement on Regulation: Better Regulation, Less Regulation.
-Key commitments in the statement include: The government will introduce new regulation only when we are satisfied that it is required, reasonable and robust; The government will review existing regulation in order to identify and remove requirements that are unnecessary, ineffective or excessively costly.
+Key commitments in the statement include: • The government will introduce new regulation only when we are satisfied that it is required, reasonable and robust; • The government will review existing regulation in order to identify and remove requirements that are unnecessary, ineffective or excessively costly.
 Work is underway to give effect to the Government Statement on Regulation and related initiatives with regard to existing regulation.